cake-dev/AlgorithmProjects/LabTwo/src/readme.txt

  *  classmates, and friends) and attribute them by name.
  *****************************************************************************/

+Kaelan helped me with determining the empirical run time estimates.

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/

+Have not been able to eliminate backwash.
+I figure this would require 2 WeightedQuickUnionUF objects.
+One for the top virtual site, and one for the bottom virtual site.
+Then, I would have to check if the top and bottom virtual sites are connected, and if they are, then the system percolates.
+I have not attampted to implement this, however.

 /******************************************************************************